Hey all! I know this isn’t a full DIY build, but I’ve been really happy with it and figured I’d share.

 I also reused the original enclosure screws and washers from the Zealot.
 If I’m reusing the wood inserts that they screw into, I might as well use them as well.

-I used my dad’s decades-old Craftsman router that to cut channels to get the wires out from under the enclosures.
+I used my dad’s decades-old Craftsman router to cut channels to get the wires out from under the enclosures.
 This is one of the few tools that he hadn’t taught me how to use before he passed, so I tested it out on some scrap wood first so I could learn how to use it.
 Ended up being the perfect tool for the job!

 Definitely not the cleanest channel ever, but it’s long and deep enough to get the wire out from under the enclosure without pinching it.
 I didn’t want to route a channel across the whole deck because I wanted to preserve its structural integrity as much as possible, so I opted to cut it up as little as I could get away with.
 My Zealot’s original deck had cracked at the wire channel, so I figured I’d just route the wire externally on this build.

 The view from the top of the finished board!
 I actually really like the visible wood inserts, I think it gives it a cool, industrial kind of look.

 I used cable clamps that are normally for routing wires along walls in houses.
 Usually used for speaker cables.
 I took some shorter nails and nailed em into the deck to hold the inter-enclosure cable in place.
 They’ve worked great, and they’re wide & tall enough that the cable isn’t pinched and can still move freely when the deck flexes.